secirst/timelock_vdf_project/README.md

 Timelock Broadcast Encryption System
-A Python-based time-lock encryption system that allows broadcasting encrypted messages which can only be decrypted after a preset time delay, based on Verifiable Delay Function (VDF).
+A Python-based time-lock encryption system that allows broadcasting encrypted messages which can only be decrypted after a preset computational delay, enforced using a Verifiable Delay Function (VDF).

 Table of Contents
 Project Overview